Vectoryzed/Machine-Learning/2 - Logistic Regression and Regularization/ex2/README.md

 # Logistic Regression and Regularization: project overview

-In this project logistic regression was implemented on MATLAB and how it applies to two different datasets has been showed.
+In this project logistic regression has been implemented on MATLAB and how it applies to two different datasets has been showed.

 Major steps taken: